 While Chime is growing rapidly, it has a long growth runway ahead as more customers open accounts and it cross-sells additional financial products and services to its customers.
-Chime's growth potential has made it one of the most anticipated initial public offerings (IPO) in consumer finance.
-Here's a guide to everything you need to know about how to invest in stocks like Chime and the company ahead of its eventual IPO.
+Chime's growth potential has made it one of the hottest IPOs of 2025.
+Here's a guide to everything you need to know about how to invest in Chime now that it's finally public.

 IPO